John-Royle/AssignmentTwo/README.md

 Component - Displays a page that shows nothing at this point as it is not required to show actual channels.

-Services - None used at this point of program.
+Services - None used at this point of program (User Authentication etc).

 controlpanel
 Component - Provides a list of options for the users, most of which can only be seen if the user is a super user or admin user.
 Provides a link between the server and the web interface by way of forms and related functions.

-Services - None used at this point of program.
+Services - None used at this point of program (User Authentication etc).

 login
 Component - Provides options for a user to login.
 Provides a link between the server and the web interface by way of a form and related functions.

-Services - None used at this point of program.
+Services - None used at this point of program (User Authentication etc).

 logout
 Component - Deletes user information and redirects to the login page.

-Services - None used at this point of program.
+Services - None used at this point of program (User Authentication etc).

 menu
 Component - Provides a list of links to the other component pages.

-Services - None used at this point of program.
+Services - None used at this point of program (User Authentication etc).

 notfound
 Component - Just a simple 404 page.

-Services - None used at this point of program.
+Services - None used at this point of program (User Authentication etc).

 selectroom
 Component - Provides a list of groups and associated channels for a specified user.

-Services - None used at this point of program.
+Services - None used at this point of program (User Authentication etc).